fryagbye/tinderboxwithquarto/README.md

 It seems that the section label customization function cannot be used in the latest release [ref.
 Cross-references on unnumbered pages fail (PDF) or are mislabeled (HTML)](https://github.com/quarto-dev/quarto-cli/issues/5946).

 If you turn on `$IsUnnumbered` and `$HasSectionLabel`, the display of the quote will be fixed to the number + title, so please turn off `$IsUnnumbered`.

+Please do not use parentheses in note titles.The section label list is not being generated correctly.